dhanush-s06/projectkinetica/README.md

 - **binary.html**: This is the binary star with a wider companion

 ## Quick Start
-- What you can do is either download the files and go live with earth_moon.html or solar.html.
+- What you can do is either download the files and go live with earth_moon.html or solar.html or click on the links below for earth_moon.html run and solar.html run.
-OR
-- Click on the links below for earth_moon.html run and solar.html run.

 ## Links: